 - Inability to market the insured crop for any reason other than actual physical damage from an insurable cause of loss.

 - Duties in the Event of Damage or Loss

 If a loss occurs you must:

 - Notify us within 3 days after the date harvest should have started if the insured crop will not be harvested;

-- Notify us at least 15 days before any production from any unit will be sold by direct marketing;
+- Notify us at least 15 days before any production will be harvested for direct marketing;

 - Not destroy the damaged crop until you are given written consent to do so.